Ever wonder what is the big deal about pairing wines with food?

 Chardonnay is the world’s most popular grape for producing white wine, Champagne, sparkling wine and dessert wine.
 It delivers a range of colors, depending upon where it comes from, how mature it is, and whether or not it has been oaked.
 Choose Chardonnay for fatty fish or fish in a rich sauce.
 Don’t pair it with smoked fish, light fresh cheeses, seared salmon, tomato-based dishes or Thai or Chinese food.

-Whatever wine you choose at Matteo’s Gourmet, you’ll experience an exquisite, unforgettable meal!
+Whatever wine you choose with your Las Vegas Caterer, you’ll experience an exquisite, unforgettable meal!
 We look forward to seeing you!